microsoft/mu/docs/CodeDevelopment/compile.md

 ## Project Build aka __PlatformBuild__

+??? info
+    There is currently no example in Project Mu.
+An example platform is in the works!

 When you actually want to compile for a platform that will create a firmware binary which can be flashed and execute on a platform this process is necessary.